kentan-official/kentan/docs/docs/getting-started/quick-start.md

 We now create two products with the same `id` because we just use the default values of the Sketch `ForProduct`.

-Luckily the methode `models()` takes an optional parameter where we can pass generator functions to create unique values for each item in the list.
+Luckily the method `models()` takes an optional parameter where we can pass generator functions to create unique values for each item in the list.
 You can provide a generator function for each property of a model.
-A generator functions get the `index` of the respective item.
+Generator functions get the `index` of the respective item.

 The following snippet shows how you can generate a different `id` for each `Product`.